scaleway/terraform-provider-scaleway/website/docs/migration_guide.html.markdown

 ## Resources

-All resources are from now on prefixed by `scaleway`, their branch and their product name (`scaleway_{branch-name}_{product-name}_{resource-name}`).
-For instances an S3 bucket belongs to the `Storage` branch and is a resource of the `Object` product.
+All resources are from now on prefixed by `scaleway`, their product category and their product name (`scaleway_{product category-name}_{product-name}_{resource-name}`).
+For instances an S3 bucket belongs to the `Storage` product category and is a resource of the `Object` product.
 Hence it is named: `scaleway_storage_object_bucket`.

 ### Compute

-All the old compute resources have been regrouped under a new name: `Instance`. `Compute` is now the general branch name of all server related resources.
-In the future, baremetal and kapsule will become available in this branch.\
+All the old compute resources have been regrouped under a new name: `Instance`. `Compute` is now the general product category name of all server related resources.\
 This means that all old resources are now prefixed with `scaleway_compute_instance_`.

 #### Renamed: `scaleway_server` -> `scaleway_compute_instance_server`

 `scaleway_server` was renamed to `scaleway_compute_instance_server`.

 In version 1, attachments of volumes where done on the volume resource.
-But from now on, this is done on the `scaleway_compute_instance_server` resources.
+But from now on, this is done on the `scaleway_compute_instance_server` resource.

-So to create a server with a volume attached:
+Thus, to create a server with a volume attached:

 ```hcl
 resource "scaleway_compute_instance_volume" "data" {